-WIFE - 2 and then they proceeded to drift - for ten days.
-"I had a lot of time to think out there," he related today, "and I guess I was probably wrong in the arguments with my wife. " Then Sailor Hoppe went on to philosophize: - "A fellow thinks of all the bad things he has done in his life and the good things he might have done, when he drifts for days and days on an open sea."
+"I had a lot of time to think out there," he related today, "and I guess I was probably wrong in the arguments with my wife."
+Then Sailor Hoppe went on to philosophize: - "A fellow thinks of all the bad things he has done in his life and the good things he might have done, when he drifts for days and days on an open sea."
 So there you have the picture drifting on a shark infested sea and repenting those domestic arguments.
-Of course, a cynic, cold and heartless, might say cruelly - "The more the dx sailor saw of the sharks, the better he thought of his wife."
-Anyway, the fugitive husband today announced:- Ah, a beautiful sentiment and I don't want to hear anybody draw any further conclusions on the subject of wife and sharks.
+Of course, a cynic, cold and heartless, might say cruelly - "The more the in sailor saw of the sharks, the better he thought of

+Anyway, the fugitive husband today announced:"I am going back to her."

+Ah, a beautiful sentiment and I don't want to hear anybody draw any further conclusions on the subject of wife and sharks.
 Let's keep our thoughts lofty and turn now to Hugh.